-Pakistanis are all ready to cast their votes on General Election 2018 i.e. 25th July 2018.
+Pakistanis are all ready to cast their votes on By-Election 2018 i.e. 14th Oct 2018.
 The political parties of Pakistan have been campaigning hard since months to convince their respective vote bank to elect them in upcoming elections.
 Elections will be held for both provincial and national assembly seats.

 Elections are the symbol of democracy in Pakistan.
 The people of Pakistan use their right of vote to elect a bicameral legislature, the Parliament.
 There are upper and lower houses of Parliament of Pakistan namely, Senate and National Assembly.
 Prime Minister of the country is elected by the National Assembly members, whereas the Head of the State, the President is elected by the Electoral College comprising of both Parliament Houses and four Provincial Assemblies.
 There are more than five thousand elected local governments operating in the country.